timolinn/go_training/week_2/type_declaration.md

      fmt.Println(p == q) // "false"
 ```

-There is one exception to this rule: two variables whose type carries no information and is therefore of size zero, such as struct{} or [0]int, may, depending on the implementation, have the same address.
+There is one exception to this rule: two variables whose type carries no information and is therefore of size zero, such as `struct{}` or `[0]int`, may, depending on the implementation, have the same address.

 Pointers makes it possible to pass a parameter by reference, as opposed to Go's default _pass by value_.
 Consider the code below, what do you think it prints?